American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

     and trunc(sysdate) - STUDENTS.EXITDATE > 0
     /* Only students grade 5 and up */
     and STUDENTS.GRADE_LEVEL >= 5
- order by STUDENTS.EXITDATE asc
+    /* exclude anyone that doesn't have an email address */ AND U_StudentsUserFields.EmailStudent IS NOT NULL order by STUDENTS.EXITDATE asc
 ```